FCA fines were around of the record £392 million seen in 2019. We've analysed the largest fines in terms of the value and nature of the breach.

 Moneybarn Limited, a leading UK car finance company, has been fined almost £3 million by the FCA for the unfair treatment of customers who could not keep up with their loan repayments while experiencing financial trouble.

-Moneybarn is one of Provident Financial plc's subsidiaries and specialises in providing motor finance for used vehicles predominantly to customers who have been rejected by mainstream lenders.
+Moneybarn is one of Provident Financial plc's subsidiaries and specialises in providing motor finance for used vehicles predominantly to customers whom mainstream lenders have rejected.
 As a result, Moneybarn's customer base is largely made up of vulnerable customers with a poor or non-existent credit history or past credit issues due to ill health, unemployment or other adverse life events.

 The FCA investigation found that "Moneybarn did not give its customers, many of whom were vulnerable, the chance to clear their arrears over a realistic and sustainable period.